-- 2.4: Please note that guidance Sexual violence and sexual harassment between children in Trusts and colleges (DfE, 2017) has now been incorporated throughout the DFE guidance document (Sept 22). - 2.5 Our Trustees will ensure that children are taught about how to keep themselves and others safe, including online.
+- 2.4: Please note that guidance Sexual violence and sexual harassment between children in schools and colleges (DfE, 2017) has been incorporated throughout KCSiE 2023. - 2.5 Our Governing Body will ensure that children are taught about how to keep themselves and others safe, including online.

 Relevant topics will be included within Relationships Education (for all primary pupils), and Relationships and Sex Education (for all secondary pupils) and Health Education (for all primary and secondary pupils).
-Colleges may cover relevant issues through tutorials.

-Preventative education is most effective in the context of a whole-Trust or college approach that prepares pupils and students for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny/misandry, homophobia, bi-phobic and sexual violence/harassment.
-The Trust has a clear set of values and standards, upheld and demonstrated throughout all aspects of Trust life.
-These are underpinned by the Trust's behaviour policy and pastoral support system, as well as by a planned programme of evidence-based RSHE delivered in regularly timetabled lessons and reinforced throughout the whole curriculum.
+Preventative education is most effective in the context of our whole-school / college approach that prepares pupils and students for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny/misandry, homophobia, bi-phobic and sexual violence/harassment.

+Our school has a clear set of values and standards, upheld and demonstrated throughout all aspects of school life.
+These are underpinned by our behaviour policy and pastoral support system, as well as by a planned programme of evidence-based RSHE delivered in regularly timetabled lessons and reinforced throughout the whole curriculum.

-Our programme is inclusive and developed to be age and stage of development appropriate (especially when considering the needs of children with SEND and other vulnerabilities).
+Our programme is inclusive and developed to be age and stage of development appropriate (especially for our children with SEND).

-3. Trust roles and responsibilities
+3. School roles and responsibilities

 All adults working with or on behalf of children have a responsibility to protect them and to provide a safe environment that enables them to learn and achieve their full potential.
-However, there are identified key adults in Trusts and in the Local Authority who have specific responsibilities under child protection procedures.
-The names of those in The Trust with these specific responsibilities are shown on the front cover sheet of this policy.
-All staff in The Trust are familiar with the Early Help Offer.
+However, there are identified key adults in schools and in the Local Authority who have specific responsibilities under child protection procedures.
+The names of those in our school with these specific responsibilities are shown on the front cover sheet of this policy.
+All staff in our school are familiar with the Early Help Offer.
 See Appendix 2.

-3.1 The Trustees
+3.1 The Governing Body

-The Trustees ensure that a strong Safeguarding culture is embedded within the Trust, that our commitment to keep our children safe is explicit and understood by all in the Trust community and that our practice reflects the Trustees' vision and values.
+The GB ensures that a strong Safeguarding culture is embedded within the school, that our commitment to keep our children safe is explicit and understood by all in the school community and that our practice reflects the GB's vision and values.

-The Trustees ensures that all required policies relating to child protection and safeguarding (including Covid-19) are in place and that the child protection policy reflects statutory and local guidance.
-Safeguarding is a standing item on the agenda of all Trustees' meetings.
+The GB ensures that all required policies relating to child protection and safeguarding (including Covid-19) are in place and that the child protection policy reflects statutory and local guidance.
+Safeguarding is a standing item on the agenda of all GB's meetings.
 The policy is reviewed at least annually.

-The Trustees ensures that the policies, procedures, practice and professional development and training in The Trust are effective and comply with the statutory requirements at all times.
-The Trustees will ensure relevant staff have due regard to the relevant data protection principles, which allow them to share (and withhold) personal information as provided for in the Data Protection Act 2018 and the GDPR.
+The GB ensures that the policies, procedures, practice and professional development and training in our school are effective and comply with the statutory requirements at all times.
+The GB will ensure relevant staff have due regard to the relevant data protection principles, which allow them to share (and withhold) personal information as provided for in the Data Protection Act 2018 and the GDPR.

-The Trustees ensures that there is a named Designated Safeguarding Lead and Deputy Safeguarding Lead in place, that they have their safeguarding role explicitly within their job descriptions and are appropriately trained for their role, as set out in Keeping Children Safe in Education 2021.
-The link trustee for safeguarding meets the Trust DSL regularly for meetings with the DSL.
-The DSL reports directly to the Trustees on issues arising from their role which impact on the Trust.
+The GB ensures that there is a named Designated Safeguarding Lead and Deputy Safeguarding Lead(s) in place, that they have their safeguarding role explicitly within their job descriptions and are appropriately trained for their role, as set out in Keeping Children Safe in Education 2023.
+The link governor for safeguarding visits the school regularly for meetings with the DSL and to observe safeguarding in school at first hand.
+The DSL reports directly to GB on issues arising from their role which impact on the school.

-The Trustees check that safeguarding is included in trust policies such as Behaviour, Online and all related policies including the staff Code of Conduct and is highlighted in all policies as the overarching responsibility of all staff at all times, particularly in procedures involving sanctions or searches.
+The GB checks that safeguarding is included in Behaviour, Online and all related policies including the staff Code of Conduct and is highlighted in all policies as the overarching responsibility of all staff at all times, particularly in procedures involving sanctions or searches, in school and out.